BP wins Russian court cases over TNK-BP

-A judge in the Siberian oil town of Tyumen rejected suits brought by Andrey Prokhorov, a minority shareholder in Russia's No.3 oil firm; one for $13 billion from BP and another for $2.8 billion from two BP nominees on the board of operating unit TNK-BP Holding (TBH).
+A judge in the Siberian oil town of Tyumen rejected suits brought by Andrey Prokhorov, a minority shareholder in Russia's No.3 oil firm; one for $13 billion (8 billion pounds) from BP and another for $2.8 billion from two BP nominees on the board of operating unit TNK-BP Holding (TBH).

 Prokhorov had said TNK-BP suffered financial losses because it had been excluded from a planned strategic alliance unveiled in January between BP and Rosneft.

-Jeremy Huck, president of BP Russia, said the ruling was "a positive contribution to the investment climate in Russia".

-"We are pleased with the court's decision to reject the groundless claims against BP and two TNK-BP Holding board members.
-As a shareholder of TNK-BP, we are committed to helping the company grow," he said in a statement.

-A writing ruling on the $13 billion lawsuit against BP will be issued within days, Lukoyanov said.
-The court found against the $2.8 billion suit because Prokhorov did not muster the necessary 1 percent shareholding for the case to go ahead.
+A ruling on the $13 billion lawsuit against BP will be issued within days, Lukoyanov said.
+The court had already found against the $2.8 billion suit because Prokhorov did not muster the necessary 1 percent shareholding for the case to go ahead.

 Prokhorov's lawyers said they would appeal the ruling, saying they were given less than two hours to state their case on Friday.